exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 {"coal":0, "wood":0, "diamond":1}
 ```

-## 4. Return the contents of a dictionary
+## 4. Return the inventory content

 Implement a function that returns a list of tuples with the items and their values: